Music Ministry at UST

 Liturgical Choir is a 65-voice SATB choral ensemble co-sponsored by the Music Department (MUSN 143, 1 credit) and Campus Ministry that sings for 11:00 am Mass and special liturgical celebrations and concerts.
 Membership is by audition and open to undergraduate and graduate students and faculty and staff of all faiths and cultural backgrounds.
 Academic credit is offered toward fulfilling the Fine Arts requirements, and is offered free of charge.
 Rehearsals are Tuesdays and Thursdays 1:30-3:00 pm.

 The Choir has made 10 international pilgrimage concert tours including the honor of singing at Christmas Eve Midnight Mass at Saint Peter's Basilica in 1987, 1997, and 2007.
 Other destinations have included Ireland, Eastern and Western Europe, Israel and the Holy Land and throughout the United States.

-The annual weekend fall retreat at the Gainey Conference Center is one of the choir’s many activities that explore and express our commitment to the importance of spiritual, service and social aspects of college life.
+The annual weekend fall retreat is one of the choir’s many activities that explore and express our commitment to the importance of spiritual, service and social aspects of college life.